GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 ## Requirements Traceability

 In this section we will show how the components of our system are meant to satisfy the requirement and goals specified in the RASD.
-For ultility we report the goals and requirements here too.
+For utility we report the goals and requirements here too.

 ### Goals